 Digital Ocean is well known for being a VPS host.
 So it was only natural that they would extend their services into a full-fledged cloud.
 Their ability to keep pricing down and keep a loyal user base has been quite remarkable, to say the least.

 If you know you’re going to start with a VPS and are comfortable working with it and extending as you go along, Digital Ocean makes for a very prudent choice.

-To be honest, if you’re looking into packet.net you will probably do a deeper research than this article has to offer.
+To be honest, if you’re looking into packet.net you will probably do deeper research than this article has to offer.
 Packet.net is for the hardcore professionals who are willing to trade convenience for the power of bare metal machines and customized networking options.

 Packet.net would be a great choice if you have the capability or need to push the pedal to the metal when it comes to server and networking performance, perhaps if you’re doing things like live video streaming.

 Looking at this market it seems like there are two dominant players, Azure for enterprise and AWS for all the rest.
 We chose to run our entire system on fully controlled Docker instances which allowed us the elasticity to serve different clients on different clouds.
 But many companies rely on PaaS and for them, AWS provides the most extensive support.
-Just keep in mind that as the prices on IaaS are on a race to the bottom, PaaS is the way for cloud providers to increase their revenue so being bounded to a provider due to a usage of his services or platforms can be pricey.
+Just keep in mind that as the prices on IaaS are in a race to the bottom, PaaS is the way for cloud providers to increase their revenue so being bound to a provider due to a usage of his services or platforms can be pricey.